bbgit/bbgit.github.io/README.md

-### Conditions as of May 1, 2025 at 4:21:45 PM CDT
+### Conditions as of May 1, 2025 at 4:27:05 PM CDT

 Temperature: 77.20 &deg;F

 Feels like: 77.20 &deg;F

-Humidity: 68%
+Humidity: 60%

-Wind Direction: NE
+Wind Direction: ESE

-Windspeed: 2.0 mph
+Windspeed: 4.3 mph

-Wind Gust: 2.2 mph
+Wind Gust: 5.1 mph

 ---